18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 {% include rubric dimension="pf2.1" %}

 Google offers a service called *takeout*.
-If you have a Google account, you can go to [https://takeout.google.com/](https://takeout.google.com/) and, in a single click, download *all* of your data.
+If you have a Google account, you can go to [https://takeout.google.com/](https://takeout.google.com/) and download *all* of your data in a single click.
 You can get a compressed file containing all of your emails.
 You can get a single download of all of the data you have in Drive.
 You can download a zip of all of your photos.
 In short, you can take all of your data and leave Google's services.

 We suspect that states cannot move their data from one system to another nearly so easily.